tomkerkhove/promitor/docs/configuration/metrics/container-instances.md

 ---

 ## Azure Container Instances
-You can declare to scrape an Azure Container Instances via the `ContainerInstances` resource type.
+You can declare to scrape an Azure Container Instances via the `ContainerInstance` resource type.

 The following fields need to be provided:
-- `name` - The name of the Azure Container Instance resource
+- `containerGroup` - The name of the container group

 All supported metrics are documented in the official [Azure Monitor documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported#microsoftcontainerinstancecontainergroups).